johnno1962/Xtrace/README.md

 As an alternative ot building Xtrace into your project, Xtrace is now included in the "code injection" plugin from [http://injectionforxcode.com](http://injectionforxcode.com).
-Once you have injected.
-Once you have injected, these xtrace methods are available for you to use in lldb.
+Once you have injected, all xtrace methods are available for you to use in lldb.

     (lldb) p [UITableView xtrace]